zonkia/aws-s3-multiuser-shared-drive-tools/README.md

 **To block access for s3_user** in specific directory/file:(example: S3/Dirname/Subdirname/Another dir) use Lambda URL with query _string: lock.lambda-url.us-east-1.on.aws/?path=Dirname/Subdirname/Another dir_

 **To unlock access for s3_user** in specific directory/file:(example: S3/Dirname/Subdirname/Another dir) use Lambda URL with query string: _unlock.lambda-url.us-east-1.on.aws/?path=Dirname/Subdirname/Another dir_
+* this Lambda can be used without giving any path parameter to URL or use EventBridge to trigger lambda on schedule - if no paramaters are given this Lambda by default will remove any blocking policies which are older than 10 days (default)